TEAMMATES/teammates/docs/setting-up.md

 1. If you plan on making documentation changes to the developer guide, you can **[install and set up MarkBind](documentation.md)** in order to preview your changes.

+### First-run checklist (common pitfalls) from yanhao

+Before starting the dev servers for the first time, make sure these are done in order:

+1. Run `./gradlew createConfigs` first.
+   This generates local config files such as `gradle.properties` required by subsequent Gradle tasks.

+1. Ensure tool versions are compatible.
+   Use JDK `21` (or `25`) and Node.js `24` or newer to avoid setup/runtime issues during `npm ci` and builds.

+1. Run `./gradlew generateTypes` before `npm run start`.
+   The front-end dev server depends on generated back-end type definitions.
+Missing this step can cause errors such as `Cannot find module '../api-output'`.

 **Q:** Can I set up the project in IDEs, e.g. Eclipse, IntelliJ?<br>
 **A:** You are welcome to; the core team have been using IntelliJ to a varying degree of success, and it is expected that any IDE that support Gradle-based Java project will work.
 However, IDE-based development (even with IntelliJ) is not actively supported/maintained by the team.